easy WebGL tool to animate images and videos

 See the documentation for a complete list of all classes availables.

-In a browser, you can use the UMD files located in the 'dist' directory.
-Note that all the classes will use the 'Curtains' namespace:
+In a browser, you can use the UMD files located in the 'dist' directory:

 This library is released under the MIT license which means it is free to use for personnal and commercial projects.